nunziacerrato/EST/docs/index.rst

 environment that acts on the system without keeping track of the history of the dynamical process).
 The main source of inspiration for this project were the following works:

 * Gatto D., De Pasquale A., and Giovannetti V., Degradation of Entanglement in Markovian Noise, Phys.
 Rev. A, Vol. 99, N. 3, 2019, 032307.

 * Denisov S., Laptyeva T., Tarnowski W., Chruściński D., and Życzkowski K., Universal Spectra of Random Lindblad Operators, Phys.
 Rev. Lett., Vol. 123, N. 14, 2019, 140403.

-The library contains functions used to arrive at the computation of the negativity of entanglement.

 .. toctree::
    :maxdepth: 2